Command line interfaces

 is not the only package

-for doing this, and of other excellent frameworks for creating command line interfaces easily we can mention
+for doing this, and another excellent framework for creating command line interfaces easily is

 click.